GlitchEnzo/NuGetForUnity/plugin-dev-readme.md

 -   `NugetPluginSupport` which implements the `INugetPluginService`
 -   `PluginRegistry` that implements `INugetPluginRegistry` and also has `InitPlugins` method that is called after Nuget.config is loaded and a list of enabled plugins is read from it.

-Note that `AssemblyLoader` class it uses to load the plugins has a different implementation in NugetForUnity.Cli project which is for running from command line.
+    Note that `AssemblyLoader` class it uses to load the plugins has a different implementation in `NuGetForUnity.Cli` project which is for running from command line.
 It also has a different implementation of `SessionStorage` class that will return "false" for `IsRunningInUnity` key.

 `NugetPreferences` constructor has code that looks for all plugins installed in the project by checking all assemblies whose name contains "NugetForUnityPlugin" in its name.
 It will list these plugins in the preferences window so each can be enables or disabled.

 In order to find where are extension points executed in the code you can just search for `PluginRegistry.Instance` through the entire solution.
-For example you will find that `PluginRegistry.Instance.HandleFileExtraction(...)` is called in `NugetPackageInstaller.Install()` method within the loop that handles the entries for nupgk file that is being installed.
+For example you will find that `PluginRegistry.Instance.HandleFileExtraction(...)` is called in `NugetPackageInstaller.Install()` method within the loop that handles the entries for `nupkg` file that is being installed.